Best Ever Mini Cheesecakes

 And y’ know what?
 It lifted my spirits.
 It made life seem just a bit brighter.

-I’m not sure if he sensed that I was upset or if it’s all in my crazy head, but I swear he had a spring in his step that hasn’t been there for awhile.
+I'm not sure if he sensed that I was upset or if it's all in my crazy head, but I swear he had a spring in his step that hasn't been there for a while.
 Or maybe I just wanted there to be a spring, was looking for a spring.
-Either way, I’m pretty sure the ol’ boy hasn’t given up on himself yet.
-So I won’t either, buddy.
+Either way, I'm pretty sure the old boy could feel some of the sadness was lifted.
+Just a bit.

 Notice I used past-tense there?

 They were really good.
-And mini.
-And so stinkin’ cute I could hardly stand myself.
+And so stinkin' cute I could hardly stand myself.

 I had a new pan and I wanted needed to use it.
 Then I combined these cute hearts with these cute chocolate-stuffed raspberries and these 3-ingredient Nutella Cookies.